About the Author

 3. DMS – Like many other software management systems, document management systems focus on storage, management, and tracking.
 In this instance, the system manages electronic documents such as electronic images of paper-based information captured by a document scanner.
 It should come as no surprise that some of your potential customers will have document management systems in place and are looking to add MPS or integrate it with their existing solutions.
 Consider the value you can offer customers by facilitating this integration, if not building it out (as this may fall outside of your technical purview), and then offering access to open APIs so that they may complete any middleware necessary to create the solution that works for them.

 4. ERP – As open APIs continue to enable highly customized solutions, businesses look to management systems like enterprise resource planning to collect, store, organize, and manage data relating to supply chains, procurement, inventory, finance, projects, and more.
 What does this mean for your prospects?
-Some may already have ERP systems in place or may be looking to incorporate them, so be sure to highlight the data-driven functionalities of managed print.
+Some may already have ERP cloud systems in place or may be looking to incorporate them, so be sure to highlight the data-driven functionalities of managed print.
 Like ERP software, MPS software focuses on the collection and analysis of data, and both systems can help clients manage their businesses and ensure that decisions are data-driven.

 5. CPP – Cost per page is a one of the three prominent billing models used by MPS providers, the others being per-seat billing and transactional.
 Depending on which vertical or sector your customers are working in, one billing model may be better suited to their needs.
 The best way to determine which is better is to look at the existing services they're using and your own offerings.
 Does it make more sense for you to continue with your current model or switch?
 Managed print can be a valuable add on, but only if you give your customers choice and flexibility.
 By exploring multiple options for billing, you're in a position to sell MPS to customers in a variety of different markets and sectors.